- Learn to identify solutions to complex global problems

 As one of our students, all of your teaching and assessments are included in your tuition fees, including, lectures/guest lectures and tutorials, seminars, laboratory sessions and specialist teaching facilities.
 You will also have access to a wide range of student support and IT services.

 There might be additional costs you may encounter whilst studying.
 The following highlights the mandatory and optional costs for this course:

-- Core texts: Multiple copies of core text are held within the library and e-books are identified where possible, however due the popularity of some books, there will not be enough copies for every student.
+- Multiple copies of core text are held within the library and e-books are identified where possible, however due the popularity of some books, there will not be enough copies for every student.
 It is advised that students seek to purchase their own books - second hand copies are often available.
 Indicative cost: £350.

 SCHOLARSHIPS, BURSARIES AND AWARDS